-Map-Register messages are sent periodically from an ETR to a Map-Server with a suggested interval between messages of one minute.
-A Map-Server should time-out and remove an ETR's registration if it has not received a valid Map-Register message within the past three minutes.
-When first contacting a Map-Server after restart or changes to its EID-to-RLOC database mappings, an ETR may initially send Map-Register messages at an increased frequency, up to one every 20 seconds.
+Map-Register messages are sent periodically from an ETR to a Map Server with a suggested interval between messages of one minute.
+A Map Server should time-out and remove an ETR's registration if it has not received a valid Map-Register message within the past three minutes.
+When first contacting a Map Server after restart or changes to its EID-to-RLOC database mappings, an ETR may initially send Map-Register messages at an increased frequency, up to one every 20 seconds.
 This "quick registration" period is limited to five minutes in duration.

-An ETR may request that a Map-Server explicitly acknowledge receipt and processing of a Map-Register message by setting the "want-mapnotify" ("M" bit) flag.
-A Map-Server that receives a Map-Register with this flag set will respond with a Map-Notify message.
-Typical use of this flag by an ETR would be to set it on Map-Requests sent during the initial "quick registration" with a Map Server but then set it only occasionally during steady-state maintenance of its association with that Map Server.
+An ETR may request that a Map Server explicitly acknowledge receipt and processing of a Map-Register message by setting the "want-mapnotify" ("M" bit) flag.
+A Map Server that receives a Map-Register with this flag set will respond with a Map-Notify message.
+Typical use of this flag by an ETR would be to set it for Map-Register messages sent during the initial "quick registration" with a Map Server but then set it only occasionally during steady-state maintenance of its association with that Map Server.
+Note that the Map-Notify message is sent to UDP destination port 4342, not to the source port specified in the original Map-Register message.